kbasu2016/My-Machine-Learning-Projects/README.md

 ## This repository contains some of my experimental *Machine Learning* projects:

 # 1) Mammographic_Masses:
-We'll be using the "mammographic masses" public dataset from the UCI repository (source: https://archive.ics.uci.edu/ml/datasets/Mammographic+Mass)
+In this project, we'll be using the "mammographic masses" public dataset from the UCI repository (source: https://archive.ics.uci.edu/ml/datasets/Mammographic+Mass)

 This data contains 961 instances of masses detected in mammograms, and contains the following attributes: